computablelabs/compspec/README.md

-# The Computable Spec
+# The Computable Book

-This repo contains the documents that comprise the Computable spec.
+This repo contains the documents that comprise the Computable book.

-Every document in the top level of the repo is part of the official spec, and is canon.
+Every document in the top level of the repo is part of the official book, and is canon.
 ### Viewing the spec

-*Recommended:* You can view the spec [here](https://computablelabs.github.io/compspec).
+*Recommended:* You can view the book [here](https://computablelabs.github.io/compspec).

 You can also view it locally by using [hugo](https://gohugo.io/).